avohq/node-avo-inspector/README.md

 This is a quick start guide.
 For more information about the Inspector project please read the [Inspector SDK Reference](https://www.avo.app/docs/implementation/avo-inspector-sdk-reference) and the [Inspector Setup Guide](https://www.avo.app/docs/implementation/setup-inspector-sdk).

+# Why was this forked?
+At the time of writing, the latest version of node-avo-inspector from the original repository has an issue where the promise returned by `trackSchemaFromEvent` gets resolved before the request to send the event metadata to the tracking endpoint completes.
+If this function is used in an AWS Lambda, this results in errors since the lambda function finishes before the event metadata request completes.
+This fork addresses the issue.

 # Installation

 The library is distributed with npm, install with npm: